acheong08/obi-sync/README.md

 > [!NOTE]
 > If you have the time and energy, feel free to help out with PRs or suggestions.

-## Why

-I can't afford the subscription.
-Thus, this was made without observing the network responses since that would require an account...

-Workflow:
-- Look at JS
-- Make (failing) request
-- Add code to handle the request
-- Repeat

 ## Features
 - Basic sync
 - File recovery